-Public Safety will immediately contact the Dean (or Associate Dean) of Educational and Student Affairs and the Director of Public Safety.

-The Dean of Educational and Student Affairs will contact the Associate Dean of Educational and Student Affairs and the Director of Public Safety.
+- A member of the Department of Public Safety will immediately contact the Dean of Campus Life and Student Affairs and the Director of Public Safety. - The Dean of Campus Life and Student Affairs will contact the Associate Dean of Campus Life and Student Affairs and the Director of Public Safety.

-If it is deemed necessary by Public Safety and/or the Residence Life staff involved, a search may be requested and approved by the Dean (or Associate Dean) of Educational and Student Affairs as defined in the Appendix to Daniel's Dictionary, "Regulations for Search and Routine Room Inspection" (12).
+If it is deemed necessary by Public Safety and/or the Residence Life staff involved, a search may be requested and approved by the Dean (or Associate Dean) of Campus Life and Student Affairs as defined in the Appendix to Daniel's Dictionary, "Regulations for Search and Routine Room Inspection").